Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/auth_matrix.md

   /// The of auth matrix method (predefined enum) to be used for the following request.
  "authMethod": String,

  // Dynamic additional data along with the required response properties.
-Create custom AuthMatrixResponsePayload implementation for each case.
  "payload": null
 }
 ```